kencx/compose-stacks/README.md

 $ docker network create socket-proxy   # for socket-proxy
 ```

 The network name `proxy` and `socket-proxy` is used in all compose files.
 If you
-wish to change it, ensure all occurences are replaced manually.
+wish to change it, ensure all occurrences are replaced manually.
 Sadly, this cannot
 be configured with `.env` as environment variables cannot be passed into yaml keys.

 ### Environment Variables